OUR PRIVACY PHILOSOPHY

 OUR LEGAL BASIS FOR PROCESSING YOUR PERSONAL DATA

 In addition to the information that we collect from you directly, we may also receive information about you from other sources, including third parties, business partners, our affiliates, or publicly available sources.

 You can always ask us or third parties to stop sending you marketing message, even if you gave your consent previously.
 Just log into the website and check or uncheck relevant boxes to adjust your marketing preferencesm or you can click the opt-out links on any marketing message sent to you, or click here: Exercise Your Rights.

 Opting out of receiving marketing messages does not apply to personal data provided to us as a result of a product/service purchase or experience or other transactions.

 CHANGE OF PURPOSE

-We will only use your personal information for the purposes it was collected, unless we reasonably determine that we need to use it for another which is compatible with the original purpose.
+We will only use your personal information for the purposes it was collected, unless we reasonably determine that we need to use it for another purpose that is compatible with the original.
 If you want to know how the processing for the new purpose is compatible with the original purpose, please Contact Us.

 PERSONAL INFORMATION WE DO NOT COLLECT

 Special Categories.
 We do not collect any sensitive personal information about you, which includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric information.